lcrocker/onejoker/README.md

 **OneJoker** is a general-purpose card game and simulation library created by Lee Daniel Crocker in 2013.

-OneJoker consists of a shared library written in pure C, and a Python module that calls into the shared library.
-It is designed primarily to be used with its Python binding, but the C code can be used as a C library in its own right if you need the greatest possible performance.
+OneJoker consists of a shared library written in pure C, a Python module that calls into the shared library, and a set of Java classes that use the library.

 The best documentation for OneJoker is currently the [wiki][2] at GitHub: